'SNL' Hosts Rudolph, Chappelle Wins Guest Actor Emmy Honors | ExBulletin

 ‘SNL’ Hosts Rudolph, Chappelle Wins Guest Actor Emmy Honors

-LOS ANGELES (AP) Claire Foy, Courtney B. Vance, Maya Rudolph and Dave Chappelle won guest actor Emmys at Sunday’s Creative Arts Awards.
+LOS ANGELES – Claire Foy, Courtney B. Vance, Maya Rudolph and Dave Chappelle won guest actor Emmys at Sunday’s Creative Arts Awards.

 In the short comedy or drama series, the winners were JB Smoove for Mapleworth Murders and Keke Palmer for Keke Palmer’s Turnt Up with the Taylors.

+All of the awards, except the one won by Foy, went to black actors.
+While this seemed to signal a trend of diversity for this year’s Emmys, the guest actor awards have proven to be more inclusive than top acting honors in recent years.

-The Creative Arts Awards were presented in non-televised weekend ceremonies that will be part of a special set for Saturday on FXX.
-The awards are precursors to the main Emmys ceremony that airs Sunday, September 19 on CBS.
+The Creative Arts Awards were presented in non-televised weekend ceremonies that will be part of a special Saturday on FXX.
+The awards are precursors to the main Emmy show airing Sunday, September 19 on CBS, with Cedric the Entertainer as the host.

+Emmanuel Acho, executive producer of Uncomfortable Conversations with a Black Man, which won the award for a short non-fiction or reality series, wore a costume bearing the names of black men and women killed by police.

+The Queen’s Gambit, a coming-of-age story set in the world of chess championships, emerged with nine Creative Arts awards including Best Casting, Cinematography, and Music Composition for a Limited Series or anthology.

 Sources